 Merion Station is a somewhat small town located in the state of Pennsylvania.
 With a population of 5,741 people and just one neighborhood, Merion Station is the 255th largest community in Pennsylvania.
-Merion Station has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Merion Station was built prior to World War II, making it one of the older and more historic towns in the country.

 Merion Station home prices are not only among the most expensive in Pennsylvania, but Merion Station real estate also consistently ranks among the most expensive in America.